Neil S. Gaikwad

 subject Ishwarya Ananthabhotla (Apple Scholars Ph.D.
 Fellowship in Machine Learning)

-M.S. students at the MIT
+M.S. students at MIT

 subject Ankur Podder, Architecture Studies (SMArchS) - Urbanism